elastic/kibana/src/plugins/data/README.md

 # data

-The `data` plugin provides common services for solutions and application developers.
+The `data` plugin provides common data access services for solutions and application developers.

 ## Autocomplete